How to Break into Entry-Level IT Roles

 Consider Self-Promotion as a Means of Career Promotion

-Imagine the following scenario: You’re hoping to land an entry-level IT job in the cybersecurity field in Baltimore.
-You think about ways to supplement your credentials and stand out to employers.
-You might decide to write a weekly blog sharing content centered around IT issues in the area.
-Or you figure it’s a good idea to join the conversation about local IT topics on LinkedIn, Facebook, or other social media platforms.
-Finally, you opt to showcase your technical projects and learning achievements on a website or in a digital portfolio.
-Doing these things instills in you an extra measure of confidence while applying and interviewing for your next IT role.
+Imagine the following scenario: You’re hoping to land an entry-level cybersecurity job in Baltimore.
+To supplement your credentials and stand out to employers, you start a weekly blog about local IT topics.
+You also engage in conversations on LinkedIn, Facebook, and other social platforms.
+Lastly, you showcase your technical projects and achievements through a personal website or digital portfolio.
+Doing these things not only begins to build your credibility but also shows your initiative—an essential trait in tech—giving you extra confidence when applying and interviewing for your next IT role.

 Membership benefits are manifold, including access to professional development resources, online training courses, discounts, and more.
 Whether it involves exchanging tips of the trade at chapter meetings, assisting with industry events, or aiding in community outreach projects, joining and participating in a local chapter could be the first step in vital network- and skills-building as professionals work toward their future.